cesinco/tableau-dashboard-extension-d3js/README.md

 ## Architecture

-The way in which a Tableau Dashboard Extension works is that the Tableau tool you are using (either the desktop client, or in a final production environemnt - the Tableau server) uses a placeholder for the extension on a Tableau dashboard object (as opposed to a sheet, or a story).
+The way in which a Tableau Dashboard Extension works is that the Tableau tool you are using (either the desktop client, or in a final production environment - the Tableau server) uses a placeholder for the extension on a Tableau dashboard object (as opposed to a sheet, or a story).

 That placeholder is populated by importing a manifest file having the extension ".trex" (described further).
 The manifest file describes the properties of the extension including the web server where the index HTML file (also decribed further) is hosted, along with other properties such as the title, author, etc.